 It is allowed to play with elbow- and knee-protectors, etc, made of soft material, if they are of team colour or of the player's skin colour.
-It must not possibly cause injury to any person, like cutting, hooking of fingers, etc (2.3.3.a.).
+It must not possibly cause injury to any person, like cutting, hooking of fingers, etc (2.3.3.a Players may not wear anything that in any way can cause injury to any person).